Plant Cultivation

 Table of Contents

-How Long Can Cut Flowers Last
+How Long Can Flowers Last Without Water?

 Generally speaking, cut flowers placed in a vase or anywhere with a sufficient water supply can stay alive for 1 to 2 weeks, if taken good care of.
 However, flowers without water can only go for hours and a few days maximally in an open area.
 Actually, most cut followers won’t be able to make it 24 hours without water.